9 Things to Love About the Woodstock Inn & Resort

 The Game Room

 The game room has a nice mix of old-fashioned and present-day entertainment.
-You will find free retro pinball machines, tabletop shuffleboard, a pool table and oversized board games like Scrabble and checkers.
-There are also plenty of flat screen TVs for watching sports or playing video games.
-You might have a hard time tearing yourself away from the wall to wall entertainment.
+You will find retro pinball machines, tabletop shuffleboard, a pool table as well as oversized board games like Scrabble and checkers.
+In addition to these traditional games, there are plenty of flat screen TVs for watching sports or playing video games.
+You might have a hard time tearing yourself away from all of the wall-to-wall entertainment.

 The Athletic Club